 - Financial account number, credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account (Note: Billing and Payment Services approval is required to handle credit card transactions.)

-- Personal health insurance information
+- Personal medical and/or health insurance information

-Most faculty and staff work with Protection Level 1 data at least.
-You may also handle Protection Level 2 data if you handle personnel, health or financial-related transactions.
-Please review the Berkeley Data Classification Standard to familiarize yourself with campus classification principles and how they apply to the different types of data you commonly use.
 If you have questions about data classification, contact the data or system proprietor (that is, the individual who is functionally responsible for the data or system) or send email to email@example.com.

 What next?
 Protection Profiles

 Once you know the protection level of data you handle, it's necessary to understand and implement the controls that are required to safeguard it.
-In addition to the different degrees of risk indicated by data protection levels 0-3, different device types and different data quantities and uses also impact risk, and thus warrant different protections.
+In addition to the different degrees of risk indicated by data protection levels P1-P4, different device types and different data quantities and uses also impact risk, and thus warrant different protections.
 The Minimum Security Standards for Electronic Information (MSSEI) defines the minimum set of controls (or the “baseline protection profile”) required for different combinations of data protection level and device/use type.